auroraanna/home-manager-config/README.md

 ```bash
 swaymsg -t get_outputs
 ```
-and then put the identifiers like `DP-1` or `HDMI-A-1` into `users/default/sway/config` in the `Output configuration` section.
+and then adjust the identifiers like `DP-1` or `HDMI-A-1`, resolutions and positions in `users/default/sway/default.nix` in the `wayland.windowManager.sway.config.output` section.
 Then rebuild with

 ```bash
 ./manage.sh --apply-users
 ```

 You can just start *sway* with `sway` in a tty.
-Alternatively start *sway* from a display manager.
-In my experience, despite what the wiki says, *gdm* works.
+Alternatively start *sway* from a display manager. ~In my experience, despite what the wiki says, *gdm* works.~ Don't use gdm though.
+It breaks gvfs.

 ### How to hide your secrets in this repository

 If you want to fork this repository and configure it to your liking you may want to put secrets in some files.
 I've put mine in `.secrets.tar.age`.
 This file is useless to you since it is encrypted. if you think that before `tar` and `age` the secrets might've been in `.secrets`, you're correct.
 So, put your secrets in `.secrets`.
-If there are nix files in it link them in `flake.nix`.
+If there are nix files in it import them in the other nix files.
 Before doing commits with `git` you should run
 ```bash
 ./manage.sh --lock
 ```
 to encrypt the secrets with a password.
-Otherwise your secrets won't be secrets anymore so be careful.
+Otherwise your secrets won't be secrets anymore so be careful, if your secrets are included in the commit.
 Put that password in a password manager like Bitwarden.
 You'll need it to unencrypt your secrets with
 ```bash
 ./manage.sh --unlock
 ```